Cash Flow Solutions: Empowering Businesses to Succeed | 7 Park Avenue Financial

 L6J 7J8

-Cash flow finance solutions are all about transforming your sales revenue into cash flow for your company.
-Sometimes it's easy, more often than not... it isn't.
-Various forms of asset financing are available to achieve that goal - they come with different costs, structures, and implications.
-Let's dig in.
+Sometimes, it’s easy, but more often than not… it isn’t.
+Various forms of asset financing are available to close cash flow gaps - they come with different costs, structures, and implications.
+Let’s dig in.

 WHAT IS THE DIFFERENCE BETWEEN WORKING CAPITAL AND CASH FLOW

-One of the things that business owners don't often recognize is the need to take a hard look at the ' difference' between working capital and cash flow in their business.
 What?
-There's a difference?
-There sure is we tell our clients - because the textbook situation occurs when your sales are growing, things are great, your accountant tells you that you're making a profit... the only issue .. you feel you're constantly in a cash flow crisis.
+There’s a difference?
+There sure is, we tell our clients.
+The textbook situation occurs when your sales are growing, things are great, your accountant tells you that you’re making a profit…, and the only issue is that you feel you’re constantly in a cash flow crisis around unexpected expenses and business obligations.

-WHAT IS THE CASH CONVERSION CYCLE?
+WHAT IS THE CASH CONVERSION CYCLE IN CASH FLOW MANAGEMENT?

-The best way to look at it is to simply view cash flow as the funds generated at specific times.
-It relates directly to what we call the ' cash flow conversion cycle ' which simply tracks the time it takes for money to flow through your business... and end up in the bank.
+Understanding the cash conversion cycle is essential for creating an accurate cash flow forecast, which helps in anticipating potential financial issues.
+It relates directly to what we call the ‘ cash flow conversion cycle, ‘ which simply tracks the time it takes for money to flow through your business… and end up in the bank.

 PROFITS DO NOT EQUAL CASH

-The profits you show on your income statement almost never approximate the amount of cash you have in the bank.
 How does the business address financing the working capital accounts: receivables, inventory, and work in process?
 Numerous solutions are available.
-A few bring new debt on the balance sheet, which often isn't desirable (for example - a working capital term loan).
+A few bring new debt on the balance sheet, which often isn’t desirable (for example - a working capital term loan).

 HERE ARE CANADIAN BUSINESS FINANCING SOLUTIONS YOU CAN ACCESS TODAY AT 7 PARK AVENUE FINANCIAL

-The other solutions which typically 'monetize' your working capital accounts simply cash flow your assets - into capital... today.
-Those solutions to borrow money?
-They typically include:
+The other solutions which typically ‘monetize’ your working capital accounts simply cash flow your assets - into capital… today.

 Canadian chartered bank lines of credit